-- Coaching Skills, Applied Positive Psychology, and Group mentoring Courses-Package Cost \$5,300. - Receive three hours of individual mentor coaching.
-This amount will vary by mentor. \$825-\$1,050. - Performance Evaluation \$375. - Transcript of Recording for Performance Evaluation Varies by vendor \$0 \$150 TOTAL ESTIMATED COACH TRAINING COST: \$6,500 \$6,875
+- Coaching Skills and Group Mentor Coaching Courses- Package Cost \$5,300. - Receive three hours of individual mentor coaching.
+This amount will vary by mentor. \$1,050. - Performance Evaluation \$375.

+TOTAL ESTIMATED COACH TRAINING COST: \$6,725

 Mentor Coaching can be completed outside Positive Acorn, provided mentors meet the ICF mentoring criteria.
 We believe that mentees should be free to find individual mentors who fit them well, speak their native language, and live in a time zone convenient to them.
 Positive Acorn will provide a list of individual mentor coaches to participants in our Level 1 certificate package.